simplifiedcourses/simplifiedcourses.github.io/_posts/2023-06-05-angular-state-management-best-practices.md

 ## Best Practice number 6: Immutable data structures

 Immutable data structures aren't necessarily used because of performance optimizations.
-The reason why we use it is because these structures are predictable.
+The reason why we use it, is because these structures are predictable.
-We could optimize Change Detection, we can leverage RxJS operators and we can create clean unidirectional dataflows
+We could optimize Change Detection, we can leverage RxJS operators, and we can create clean unidirectional dataflows

 ## Wrapping up